Therapy for trauma in Orlando FL and Virtually

 But the truth is: your body remembers what your mind had to bury.

-Who am I, underneath all of this?
+But now you're wondering: Who am I, underneath all of this?

-But you’re allowed to want more than just survival.
+You're not broken.
+You adapted.
+You survived.
+But you're allowed to want more than just survival.

 You're allowed to come home to yourself.